Extending free actions of finite groups on unoriented surfaces: The unoriented Schur multiplier

 \section{The unoriented Schur multiplier}

-Isaai Schur \cite{Sch04} introduced an object in mathematics to classify projective representations $\rho:G\longrightarrow \op{Gl}(n,\CC)/Z$, where $Z$ is the center of scalar matrices, employing the factor-group of 2-cocycles by the group of 2-coboundaries.
-This object was called initially by the {\it ``Multiplikator"} of $G$, now the Schur multiplier $\mathcal{M}(G)$.
-We refer to the paper \cite{Wi81} for a historical account and apologia.
-Over time, this object gains another interpretation in terms of homology and cohomology of groups \cite{Br82}, and it became so attractive in low dimensional topology that this object classifies free action of finite groups over closed, oriented surfaces, see the papers \cite{Ed82,Ed83}.
-In short, the Schur multiplier $\mathcal{M}(G)$ represents three different groups given by the second homology group $H_2(G,\ZZ)$, the second cohomology group $H^2(G,\CC^*)$, and the second free bordism group $\Omega_2^{SO}(G)$.
+Issai Schur \cite{Sch04} introduced a mathematical object to classify projective representations $\rho \colon G \longrightarrow \operatorname{Gl}(n,\mathbb{C})/Z$, where $Z$ denotes the center of scalar matrices, using the quotient of $2$-cocycles by the group of $2$-coboundaries.
+Initially termed the Multiplikator of $G$, it is now known as the Schur multiplier $\mathcal{M}(G)$.
+We refer to \cite{Wi81} for a historical overview and discussion.
+Over time, this object acquired interpretations in terms of group homology and cohomology \cite{Br82}, and it later became significant in low-dimensional topology, where it classifies free actions of finite groups on closed oriented surfaces (see \cite{Ed82,Ed83}).
+In summary, $\mathcal{M}(G)$ can be identified with three equivalent groups: the second homology group $H_2(G,\mathbb{Z})$, the second cohomology group $H^2(G,\mathbb{C}^*)$, and the second free oriented bordism group $\Omega_2^{SO}(G)$.